openwall/john-packages/readme.md

 The highlights (👀):

 - OpenSSF SLSA 3 compliant;
-- prince mode available;
 - has NVIDIA OpenCL available (GPU driver is required on the host);
 - has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`;
   - example: `docker run ghcr.io/openwall/john:latest best -list=build-info`.
-- the released version of John 1.9.0 Jumbo 1+ (rolling release):
+- the released version of John 1.9.0 Jumbo 1+ (is a rolling release):
   - install from the command line: `docker pull ghcr.io/openwall/john:rolling`.
 - the development version:
   - install from the command line: `docker pull ghcr.io/openwall/john:latest`.